b-robotized-forks/kuka_experimental/kuka_eki_motion_primitives_hw_interface/README.md

 - Additional helper types:
   - `STOP_MOTION`: Immediately stops the current robot motion and clears all pending primitives in the controller's queue.
   - `RESET_STOP`: After `RESET_STOP`, new commands can get handled.
   - `MOTION_SEQUENCE_START` / `MOTION_SEQUENCE_END`: Define a motion sequence block.
 All primitives between these two markers will be sent to the robot in a single XML message, rather than as individual messages.
+Within a sequence, blending can be used to enable smooth transitions between movements.

 ![MotionPrimitiveExecutionWithHelperTypes](doc/MotionPrimitiveExecutionWithHelperTypes_KUKA.drawio.png)